 After the ceremony

-You are welcome to stay in the Great Hall, the corridors on the ground floor or in the lovely garden and celebrate with a drink or some cake.
+You are welcome to stay in the Great Hall, the corridors on the ground floor and celebrate with a drink or some cake.
 Please note that it is not allowed to enjoy food or drinks on the first floor or on the balcony.

 How to book a wedding appointment